 |IE 10||4.0 – 4.4 ms||3.5 – 4.0 ms||11%|

 Moral of the story

 Frankly, we wouldn’t make this kind of statement.
 It is clear now that approaches such as the entity component system are a better choice with respect to performance.
-However, composition over inheritance still has other advantages.
+However, inheritance still has other advantages.
 For instance, we think that our inheritance based entity classes are much easier to read and understand.
 In the end inheritance will only lead to performance problems if your game reaches a high degree of complexity.
 So if your game only includes a small number of entities with a low number of properties (something close to the regular impact.js engine), you’ll be fine.
 And even if you arrive at complex territory, you can still isolate bottlenecks and apply improvements as described in this article.

 And this concludes our technical report about performance!